anshums/ROS/AuE893Spring2020/README.md

-# AuE893Spring20_PrateekSharma
+# AuE893Spring20_Ansuman_Sharma

-I am Prateek Sharma.
-I am currently pursuing masters in Automotive Engineering from Clemson University (CUICAR).
-I am majoring in autonomous vehicles and interested in motion planning and controls.
+I am Anshuman Sharma, I am pursuing Masters in Robtoics and Autonomous Vehicles.
+I am looking for jobs in Motion Planning, Controls and Artificial Intelligence.
+This repository consists of the projects that my team and I did in Spring 2020 in the course AuE8930 Autonomy Sciences and Systems.

-This repo will contain the assignments from a course I have taken, namely, Autonomy: Science and Systems.